publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch6A/schI/m__us_usc_t12_s635i–5.md

     (c) __Inclusion in report to Congress__

-        The Bank shall provide in its annual report to the Congress a summary of its activities under subsections (a) and (b) of this section.
+        The Bank shall provide in its annual report to the Congress a summary of its activities under subsections (a) and (b).

     (d) __Interpretation__